 Greetings!
-I am a veteran middle school teacher with nearly 30 years experience teaching English language arts.
-In 2012 I added Digital Design and Broadcast Media to my schedule, and discovered the joys and power that an internet-connected 1:1 classroom can bring to my students.
-Revising my curriculum to take advantage of 21st century tools while also developing our digital media programs have kept me engaged and excited to be in the classroom every day.
-In addition to teaching, I also present workshops for teachers on Google Apps, project-based learning, and writing; plus I work as a community facilitator for Edutopia and write for KQED Learning and Edutopia.
-I love to connect with other educators, so please enjoy this site, check out my how-to NaNoWriMo site, see my students’ novels for sale on Amazon, and contact me here or via Twitter @LAMBRADLEY.
+I have been teaching middle school since 1988: first English Language Arts, and now also Digital Design Lab and Broadcast Media.
+I present workshops for teachers on technology in the classroom, project-based learning, and writing; plus I work with Edutopia and KQED Learning.
+I love to connect with other educators, so please enjoy my site, check out my how-to NaNoWriMo site, see my students’ novels for sale on Amazon, and contact me here or via Twitter @LAMBRADLEY.

 What’s the #1 complaint from teachers when attending a conference, workshop, training, or professional development session?
 Besides not enough chocolate, near the top of my pet peeve list is presenters who are not classroom teachers.
 Even trainers who were once in the classroom lose a bit of their credibility when I find out they’ve been out of the classroom for a few years.
 Today’s classroom is an ever-changing place!